bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 val spinsDF = filterOnSpinTime(session.read.parquet(cfg.spins_path))
 ```

-This sets up a listeners and spins dataframe from input, and immediately sends that dataframe into our elapsed_second filter function.
-The dataframe assigned to `spinsDF` contains
-this filtered subset of spins.
+This sets up the listeners and spins dataframes from input, and immediately sends the spins dataframe into our elapsed_second filter function.
+The dataframe assigned to `spinsDF` contains this filtered subset of spins.

-using the `read.parquet` option makes it really easy to define a dataframe directly from Parquet files, which contain the schema in embedded in file.
+Using the `read.parquet` option makes it really easy to define a dataframe directly from Parquet files, since Parquet files contain an embedded schema.

 Now let's join the listeners dataframe to the spins dataframe and run `distinct()` to remove any duplicates.